Meteorite testing

 I do not test rocks to determine if they are meteorites.
 I do not classify meteorites and I do not provide “Certificates of Authenticity.”
 I am a retired geochemist and I no longer have a laboratory.
 Do not send me samples.

 Alternatively, click here.
 This is the list from the Meteoritical Bulletin Database of all the meteorite names that have been approved in the past 6 months.
 If you click on the name of a meteorite, you can find the names and institutions of the persons who classified the meteorite.
 You can try to contact classifiers directly.
-You almost certainly will be ignored, however, because you do not make a convincing case that the rock is, in fact, a meteorite.
-Follow my advice below.
-All classifiers are besieged with requests from well-meaning but overly optimistic people who have found meteorwrongs.
+You almost certainly will be ignored, however, unless you make a convincing case that your rock is, in fact, a meteorite.
+Follow my advice below about testing.
+All classifiers are besieged with requests from well-meaning but overly optimistic persons who have found meteorwrongs.
 Most classifiers will only accept samples from experienced finders and collectors who have a record of recognizing a meteorite when they see one.

 Stony meteorites